Demindiro/norost-a/lib/c/posix/README.rst

 makes it easier to port existing applications.

 The implementation is based on ``glibc`` documentation.
-I'd reference the "official" standard but they charge 900$ for an *open standard*\* it so they can go fuck themselves.
+I'd reference the "official" standard but they charge 900$ for an *open standard*\* so they can go fuck themselves.

 If someone happens to have a link to a *free* copy, as in you don't need to sacrifice anything, please let me know.